ESCAPE

 Advocacy & Empowerment

 DVRC provides free and confidential advocacy services to survivors of domestic violence in Washington County.
-Advocacy services include: on-site filing assistance for protective orders, safety planning, case management, resource referrals, application assistance with the Address Confidentiality Program, court accompaniment and virtual court, culturally specific services, and more.
+Advocacy services include on-site filing assistance for protective orders, safety planning, case management, resource referrals, application assistance with the Address Confidentiality Program, court/virtual court accompaniment, culturally specific services, and more.

 To speak with a DVRC Advocate, call (503)640-5352 ext.
 604.